IlPoiana/TrendsCV-CDD/timeline.md

-# Few-Shot and Continual Learning for Fake Image detection
+# Few-Shot and Continual Learning for Fake Image detection - paper
 ## Notes
 In the FSL survey, could be useful to check papers [6], [7], [8].
 They explain the taxonomy for FSL under different problem perspectives.